 Black Gum Tupelo Tree Is 1-3 Feet When Shipped

-Nyssa Sylvatica, better known as the Black Gum Tupelo Tree, or simply the Black Gum is a plant that can be positioned in a wide range of habitats and hardiness zones.
+Nyssa Sylvatica, better known as the Black Gum Tupelo Tree, or merely the Black Gum is a plant that can be positioned in a wide range of habitats and hardiness zones.
 Gardeners and landscape professionals up and down the eastern coast of the U.S. and into many areas of the central U.S. have the opportunity to enjoy the Black Gum Tupelo Tree in its natural habitat; portions of central Florida through to northeastern Ohio are the natural home to this tree.
 Growing conditions for the Black Gum Tupelo Tree vary from dry, arid landscapes to wetland areas.
-The narrow trunk of the tree grows in a straight fashion with branches extended at right angles to form a regular pyramid pattern when a juvenile and grows to become fuller as the branches droop with age.
+The narrow trunk of the tree grows in a straight fashion with branches extended at right angles to form a regular pyramid pattern when a juvenile and develops to become fuller as the branches droop with age.